craigargh/cfg-python/lesson_plans/session_5.md

 This session intentionally covers less content than the previous sessions.
 This is so that you can either:
 - Cover any content that you missed from previous sessions
-- Start team projects early
+- Have more time for team projects

 ## Block 1: Reading and Writing Files